SteadBytes/AoC-2017/README.md

 ### Code Quality Disclaimer
 **Please note** these solutions are **not** intended to be perfect, or optimal, examples of code.
-Often written hastily to produce an an answer as quickly as possible.
+Often written hastily to produce an answer as quickly as possible.